-Arts Council England (ACE) commissioned research from A New Direction, the Bridge organisation for London, to ensure that the new Artsmark Award meets the specific needs of Special Educational Needs and Disability (SEND) Schools across England to allow them to fully engage with the award and make a success of their journey.
+Arts Council England commissioned this research from A New Direction to ensure that the new Artsmark Award meets the specific needs of Special Educational Needs and Disability (SEND) Settings across England, to allow them to fully engage with the award and make a success of their journey.

-Below are two case studies which formed part of this research.
+Below are two case studies that formed part of this research.

 Case Study 1

-Jenny Cooper is Arts Lead at The Village School in Brent, a school for students with moderate, severe or profound learning difficulties as well as medical needs and autism.
-The school wanted to enrich and strengthen their arts and culture provision and celebrate the school’s commitment to the arts.
+Jenny Cooper is Arts Lead at The Village School in Brent – a school for students with moderate, severe, or profound learning difficulties as well as medical needs and autism.
+The school wanted to enrich and strengthen its arts and culture provision and celebrate their commitment to the arts.

-The school had already prioritised arts provision in their school to ensure that even the most profound SEND pupils can access the best arts and culture provision.
-The creative arts team have formulated a policy called SAFE ARTS, which sets out the process and defines the working relationship between artists and arts organisations working in partnership with their school.
-The framework was created in line with existing school policies and ensures that everything from safeguarding to monitoring and evaluation of the project are discussed at the inception of the project.
+The school had already prioritised arts provision in their school to ensure that even students with the most complex needs could access the best arts and culture provision.
+The creative arts team formulated a policy called SAFE ARTS, which sets out the process and defines the working relationship between artists and arts organisations working in partnership with their school.
+The framework was created in line with existing school policies and ensures that everything from safeguarding to monitoring and evaluation is discussed at the inception of the project.
 This framework also ensures that all children, not just the most able, are able to access arts and cultural projects within the school year.

-The Artsmark Award has enabled the school to identify gaps in their current provision and focus on career pathways to ensure that their students have access to the best arts and cultural opportunities before their transition from school to the community, and take part in activities led by artists who represent the diversity of the students.
-After the Artsmark Development Day, Jenny and her team led a presentation with the school governors to ensure that they were on board with the overarching aim of developing future pathways for students.
-Once this was agreed by the governors, The Village School commissioned Facefront Theatre Company and Blink Dance Theatre, who employ performers/facilitators with physical, sensory and learning impairments, to come into the school to work with their students with a view that the arts organisations would also explore potential further opportunities for students with their companies.
+The Artsmark Award has enabled the school to identify gaps in their current provision and focus on career pathways to ensure that their students have access to the best arts and cultural opportunities before their transition from school to the community, and to take part in activities led by artists who represent the diversity of the students.
+After their Artsmark Development Training, Jenny and her team led a presentation with the school governors to ensure that they were on board with the overarching aim of developing future pathways for students.
+Once this was agreed by the governors, The Village School commissioned Facefront Theatre Company and Blink Dance Theatre, who employ performers/facilitators with physical, sensory and learning impairments, to come into the school to work with their students, with a view to also exploring further opportunities for students with their companies.

 Case Study 2

-Deborah Snowden is Arts Co-ordinator from The Garden School, Hackney, a school for children with autism spectrum disorder.
-The school wanted to utilise the Artsmark Award to champion their long-term arts partnership with the Barbican Centre, London.
+Deborah Snowden is Arts Co-ordinator at The Garden School, Hackney – a school for children with autism spectrum disorder.
+The school wanted to utilise the Artsmark Award to champion their long-term arts partnership with the Barbican Centre.
 The Garden School had only just registered for the Artsmark process but had already developed a way of working with the Barbican that adds value to both partners and could be replicated across other settings.

-The school have found a way to work closely together on logistics and content of sessions to ensure that the SEND students can visit and perform at the venue.
+The school have found a way to work closely together on logistics and content of sessions to ensure that their students can visit and perform at the venue.
 There are opportunities for Barbican facilitators to come to the school and for the school to visit the Barbican.

 Barbican Centre acknowledged that not all of their artists had experience of working in SEND settings, so they arranged for those artists to visit the school in advance to spend time with staff in the school planning sessions and meet students.

-When the school visited the venue, as well as undertaking the usual risk assessments, Deborah visited in advance and filmed the route through the building that the students and staff would take to identify any barriers.
-This also enabled students to see the venue beforehand to allay anxieties.
-The Barbican was open and flexible to the needs of the students, offering two rooms, one for workshops and one as a quiet space that had accessible toilets nearby.
-When the school was invited to take part in a performance at the Barbican, students were scheduled to arrive only 30 minutes beforehand, to be taken to their quiet room for a snack and comfort break and then came straight onto the stage to perform.
+When the school visited the venue, as well as undertaking the usual risk assessments, Deborah visited in advance and filmed the route that the students and staff would take through the building to identify any barriers.
+This also enabled students to see the venue beforehand to allay any anxieties.
+The Barbican was open and flexible to the needs of the students, offering two rooms – one for workshops and one as a quiet space that had accessible toilets nearby.
+When the school was invited to take part in a performance at the Barbican, students were scheduled to arrive only 30 minutes beforehand to be taken to their quiet room for a snack and comfort break, before then coming straight onto the stage to perform.
 They left in a coach immediately following their performance.
 This pre-planning ensured that the performance was a success for all involved.